 Bible Reading Plan

-We invite you to join us in reading through the entire Bible together.
+We invite you to join us in reading through the Bible together.
 We're not trying to complete it in a limited time frame like a month or a year; but rather, we want to create a habit (or discipline) of getting to know God's heart through what He's told us about Himself.

 When reading, ask yourself the following questions: